nikhilbadyal/esxport/README.rst

   -m, --max INTEGER                        Maximum number of results to return.
 Default is 0.
   -s, --scroll-size INTEGER                Scroll size for each batch of results.
 Default is 100.
   -k, --kibana-nested                      Format nested fields in Kibana style.
-  -r, --raw-query                          Switch query format in the Query DSL.
   -e, --meta-fields                        Add meta-fields in output.
   --verify-certs                           Verify SSL certificates.
 Default is False.
   --ca-certs CA_CERTS                      Location of CA bundle.